Press Forward Lake County

 Participating newsrooms commit to delivering accurate, transparent, and locally relevant reporting while offering interns meaningful, hands-on experience in the field.
 This program strengthens local news coverage, builds journalistic skills, and deepens engagement between newsrooms and the communities they serve.

-Legacy Foundation will select two newsrooms to each host a part-time (approximately 18 hours per week) college intern for up to 16 weeks, with the option to extend the internship for an additional 16 weeks with the same student.
-Interns will be paid directly by Legacy Foundation at an hourly rate of $15.
+Each newsroom will host one paid intern (approximately 18 hours per week) for up to 16 weeks, with the option to extend for an additional 16 weeks with the same student.
+Interns will be paid $15 per hour directly by Legacy Foundation.

 - HR administration (payroll, onboarding, taxes, etc.)